Enchiladas

 Sauce:

+Rinse chiles well in cold water to remove all dirt and dust.
+Tear open and remove seeds and ribs, throwing them away.
 Set all cleaned chiles in a bowl and cover with very warm water.

+Let soak 30 minutes to 1 hour.
 Pour chiles and liquid into blender and blend until smooth.
+Cook with other ingredients, simmering for ½ hour.

-If the sauce tastes bitter or harsh, try adding a little Worcestershire sauce or Ketchup to taste.
-The Worcestershire sauce will add body while the Ketchup will mellow out the sauce and add a little sweetness.
+add body while the Ketchup will mellow out the sauce and add a little sweetness.
 Be careful not to add to much Ketchup or the sauce will begin to taste like a BBQ sauce.

 Making the Enchiladas:

+Preheat oven to 350°F [175°C].
 Select a glass or steel (not aluminum) baking pan, about 9” x 13” [23 cm x 33 cm].

 For the meat, you can use shredded beef, ground beef, or shredded chicken.
+Have the meat cooked and prepared before you begin assembling the enchiladas.

 As you will be warming the enchiladas in the oven, the meat does not have to be hot.

+Heat the oil in a small frying pan, about the same diameter as the tortillas.
 Briefly warm a tortilla in the hot oil, just until soft, about 3 seconds.
 It will get hard if cooked too long.

 Dip the tortilla in the finished sauce then lay it on your work surface.
+Place several tablespoonfuls of meat along the center.
+Sprinkle some of the chopped onion and olives on top of the meat.

+Cover with a couple tablespoonfuls of cheese.
 Roll up the tortilla to encase the filling and place in a baking pan, with the edge of the tortilla underneath to keep it from unrolling.

+Repeat with the remaining tortillas.
 When the dish is full, pour additional sauce over the enchiladas, almost covering them.
+Sprinkle remaining cheese over the top.

 Warm in the oven for about 20 minutes or until heated through.

+Serve with Spanish rice and a green salad.
 You may also top the enchiladas with sour cream and/or avocado slices.